I knew nothing about managing money in college.

 How about unnecessary student loan debt, 2 credit cards nearly maxed out, and literally nothing in my savings account even though I had two part-time jobs and National Guard money coming in each month.
 (I share many of early money struggles in my book, Soldier of Finance)

 Yes, that’s horrible.

 I can't go back in time and make it right.
 Trust me, there's many times I wish I could.

 What I can do is make sure that other college-bound kids don’t make the same mistake, especially my own kids!

 Whether you have a senior in high school eager for his independence or a college sophomore that is struggling with his finances, there’s no better time than the present to teach your teens the financial lessons that will serve them well past college graduation.

 Pack these money management tips in his/her suitcase:

 1. Earn Money: Cha-Ching

 Your student will have a better appreciation for money when they earn it themselves.
 Your student will learn it takes a lot longer to earn money than it does to spend it.

 As I mentioned above, I worked all my way through college.
-In fact, my senior in college I had a mall job (worked at GNC), a part-time job at a brokerage firm (this is where I eventually worked after I graduated), and had my monthly National Guard obligation.
+In fact, my senior year in college I had a mall job (worked at GNC), a part-time job at a brokerage firm (this is where I eventually worked after I graduated), and had my monthly National Guard obligation.
 Finding a way to make money on the side while in college can be a really important step in graduating without a huge amount of debt.